zX3no/gonk/README.md

 ## ⚠️ Warning

 - This is a place where I test new ideas.
 I would not recommend using this as your music player.
-However, you are free to use any of the code to create your own.

 ## ✨ Features
 - Easy to use